Say “Amen” Like You Mean It

 Let’s reclaim amen for what it really means and stop using it incorrectly.
 We need to say “amen” like we mean it.

-Have you ever ended a prayer with “so be it” or “so let it be?”
-Did it feel strange or good?
-Are you willing to try?
+Try ending your prayer with “so be it” or “so let it be?”
+It may feel strange at first, but it a try?